AdobeDocs/analytics.ko-KR/help/analyze/report-builder/manage-requests/r-arb-manage-requests.md

 ## 개요 {#section_75C288C945FA4781A4EDF806711A5660}

-The [!UICONTROL Request Manager] provides a detailed view of the status of all requests you have built for all sheet or just one sheet of the active workbook. 이전 요청이 들어 있는 Excel 스프레드시트에서 사용 가능한 셀을 마우스 오른쪽 단추로 클릭하여 요청을 추가, 편집, 새로 고침 [!UICONTROL Request Wizard] 및 삭제할 수도 있습니다(일반적으로 및 [!UICONTROL Request Manager]과 연관된 기능).
+The [!UICONTROL Request Manager] provides a detailed view of the status of all requests you have built for all sheets or just one sheet of the active workbook.
+You can also add, edit, refresh, and delete a request (functions typically associated with the [!UICONTROL Request Wizard] and [!UICONTROL Request Manager]) by right-clicking on an available cell in the Excel spreadsheet that contains previous requests.

 The [!UICONTROL Request Manager] displays when you click **[!UICONTROL Manage]** ( ![](assets/edit_request.gif) in the Report Builder toolbar.